mran-dbc/MyTestDocRepo/docs/updateservice/Update.md

+# Updateservice
 Web service for validating and committing bibliographic records to the original DB which is part of the Open Search data well complex.

-### Versions
+## Versions

 | Version | Endpoint                                        | Environment | WSDL                                           |
 |---------|-------------------------------------------------|-------------|------------------------------------------------------|